13th st cats Logo

 How can I meet a cat, kitten or dog I see on this website?

-To meet our rescued cats/kitten: we ask that you fill out an adoption application first (see below).
-Once you submit an application, a volunteer will contact you.
-All of our kitties are in foster homes; some can be seen at the foster homes, at Andy's Pet Store, or at an upcoming Adoption Fair.
+All of our kitties are in foster homes; some can be seen at the foster homes, or at an upcoming Adoption Fair.

 To meet cats/kittens in our foster care program: